Quindigon512/Lexical-Analyzer/README.md

 Originally Compiled in UNIX Machine

-Put the Files into the Same Folder and run Command:
+Put the Files into the Same Folder and Run Command:

 javac *.java && java Program testX.minc

-To Run all Test Cases as the Same Time Run:
+To Run all Test Cases at the Same Time Run Command:

 java Test